 Look at the behavior Paul is spelling out to the Colossians.
 We are to put on compassion, kindness, humility, meekness, and patience.
 We must bear with one another in forgiveness.
 This sounds a lot like the fruit of the Spirit to me.

-But I say, walk by the Spirit, and you will not gratify the desires of the flesh.
-For the desires of the flesh are against the Spirit, and the desires of the Spirit are against the flesh, for these are opposed to each other, to keep you from doing the things you want to do.
-But if you are led by the Spirit, you are not under the law.
-Now the works of the flesh are evident: sexual immorality, impurity, sensuality, idolatry, sorcery, enmity, strife, jealousy, fits of anger, rivalries, dissensions, divisions, envy, drunkenness, orgies, and things like these.
-I warn you, as I warned you before, that those who do such things will not inherit the kingdom of God.
-But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control; against such things there is no law.
-(Galatians 5:16-23)
+16 But I say, walk by the Spirit and you will not carry out the desire of the flesh.
+17 For the flesh sets its desire against the Spirit, and the Spirit against the flesh; for these are in opposition to one another, so that you do not do the things that you want.
+18 But if you are led by the Spirit, you are not under the Law.
+19 Now the deeds of the flesh are evident, which are: sexual immorality, impurity, sensuality, 20 idolatry, sorcery, enmities, strife, jealousy, outbursts of anger, selfish ambition, dissensions, factions, 21 envying, drunkenness, carousing, and things like these, of which I forewarn you, just as I have forewarned you, that those who practice such things will not inherit the kingdom of God.
+22 But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, 23 gentleness, self-control.
+Against such things there is no law.
+Galatians 5:16-23 (LSB)

 How does a believer live in a way in which the Holy Spirit produces this fruit?
 We must walk by the Spirit.
 If we walk by the Spirit, we will not gratify the desires of the flesh.
 Walking according to the flesh produces sexual immorality, impurity, sensuality, idolatry, sorcery, enmity, strife, jealousy, fits of anger, rivalries, dissensions, envy, drunkenness, orgies, et cetera.
 That is a lot of real ugly stuff.
 If these things are evident in our lives then we are walking according to the flesh.
 This is Soul-led behavior.